14Richa/testRepo/scripts/README.md

 This workflow listens for changes to the Maintainers.yaml file and validates whether the changes were made by the bot or a human.
 If a human made the changes, the workflow blocks the pull request and notifies the user with a proper message.

-> Note: This workflow should be located in every repository and should be made a required status check in the repository settings, so if it fails, PR cannot be merged.
+> Note: This workflow should be located only in the community repository and should be made a required status check in the repository settings, so if it fails, PR cannot be merged.

 ```mermaid
 graph LR;